• Proposed

 Geographic range

-Lactarius mediterraneensis exhibits a distribution encompassing the Mediterranean Region, specifically Spain, Italy, and France.
-Notably, recent observations have extended its range to include Algeria (Benfriha et al. 2020) and the eastern reaches of the region, in particular Greece (Kaounas et al. 2016, Triantafyllou unpublished data) and Turkey (Doğan et al. 2021).
-It is noteworthy that the main distribution area of this species appears to be the Iberian Peninsula.
+Lactarius mediterraneensis is a fungus with a Mediterranean distribution (GBIF 2024).
+Its main distribution area species appears to be the Iberian Peninsula, Italy and France.
+Recent observations have extended its range to include Algeria (Benfriha et al. 2020) and the eastern reaches of the region, Croatia (A. Mešić pers. comm.
+2024; not mapped), Greece (Kaounas et al. 2016, Triantafyllou unpublished data) and Türkiye (Doğan et al. 2021).

 Population and Trends